FrancescaLazzeri/MachineLearningInstitute/README.md

 # MachineLearningInstitute
-This is a repo that contains various exercises for the following Machine Learnin Institute lectures:
+This is a repo that contains various exercises for the following Machine Learning Institute lectures:
-1. Financial Time Series Data
+1. Financial Time Series Webinar
-2. Time Series Analysis
+2. Time Series Analysis Webinar
-3. Practical Lab on Time Series Forecasting
+3. Practical Lab on Time Series Forecasting Webinar